Emerson, Lake & Palmer: 2010–present: 40th anniversary concert, deaths of Emerson and Lake, and aftermath

-In April and May 2010, Emerson and Lake embarked on a North American tour with stripped down versions of Emerson, Lake & Palmer, the Nice, and King Crimson songs.
+In April and May 2010, Emerson and Lake embarked on a North American tour, 'Manticore Hall', with stripped-down versions of Emerson, Lake & Palmer, the Nice, and King Crimson songs.
 It originated when the pair got together at Lake's home studio earlier in the year to write new songs.
 When they stopped for a break, they occasionally played an Emerson, Lake & Palmer song which led to the idea of recreating it on stage as it gave the songs a different feel to the originals.
-Later in 2010, the 4 CD box set A Time and a Place was released that features live tracks from 1970 to 1998.
+The first show of the tour was cancelled at the last minute following a backstage argument between Emerson and Lake, and the following two dates were subsequently cancelled.
+Later in 2010, the 4-CD box set A Time and a Place was released that features live tracks from 1970 to 1998.
 Two archival concerts followed in 2011: Live at Nassau Coliseum '78 and Live at the Mar Y Sol Festival '72.

 In September 2009, Palmer announced that the band had planned to reform earlier in the year, but it had to be pushed back for Emerson to receive medical attention on one of his hands.
 The three got together for a one-off concert for their 40th anniversary, headlining the High Voltage Festival at London's Victoria Park on 25 July 2010.
 The show was recorded and filmed; a live album was released as High Voltage.
 The DVD and Blu-ray of the concert followed in August 2011, which also contained a documentary on the band's career.
 Lake said that despite the band having "tremendous technical problems" on stage and struggled at points, the audience were enthusiastic and people enjoyed their performance.
 Palmer held a more critical view, and said the group rehearsed for five weeks before the show, which he initially considered excessive, but upon hearing the recording, "maybe five weeks was not long enough.
 It wasn't to the standard that I liked and I didn't think it sounded that good."